 I want to reassure you of two things in case medical help is needed:

-- Families are kept together during mental illness, as long as there’s one healthy adult (parent, grandparent, relative or close friend as guardian).
+- Families are kept together during mental illness, as long as there’s one healthy adult (parent, grandparent, relative or close friend as guardian) to care for the baby.
 If a parent has to be admitted to the psych unit then the baby stays with the other parent or guardian.
-Visits with the mentally ill parent are arranged as soon as possible.
+Family visits with the mentally ill parent are arranged as soon as possible.
 A few of my clients have been down this road and it’s not easy but they received excellent care and recovered.

 I teach a variety of Child Birth Education classes and prenatal workshops online for people all over.
 I have been a birth doula since 2002, and have helped over 300 clients with their births and over 1000 through prenatal classes.
 Learn more about my birth doula services, and contact me with any questions you may have.